 Any student may audit a course with the instructor's permission.
-Full-time students who wish to have a course recorded as AU must register for it and pay half the per-hour tuition rate for any credit hours above the load limit described on page 174.
+Full-time students who wish to have a course recorded as AU must register for it within the first two weeks of the beginning of the regular semester, and pay half the per-hour tuition rate for any credit hours above the load limit described on page 182.
 All part-time students pay half tuition for the auditing privilege.
 Audited courses do not apply toward graduation requirements.
+Exceptions to this policy must be approved by the dean of academic administration.